ReedCollegeMATH241/MATH241_PortlandBikeWorks/README.md

 ![ScreenShot](https://github.com/reediemeyers/Images/blob/master/Screen%20Shot%202015-05-10%20at%209.44.04%20PM.png)

-When accidents are mapped onto road type (as designated by Portland Metro), it appears at-a-glance that the wider boulevards with bike accomodation are less dangerous than the smaller lanes.
-(MTRAIL = Multi-Use Trail; LANE = Bike Lane; BLVD = Bike Boulevard; SCONN = Signed Connection)
+When accidents are mapped onto road type (as designated by Portland Metro), it appears at-a-glance that the wider boulevards with bike accomodation might be less dangerous than the smaller lanes.
+(MTRAIL = Multi-Use Trail; LANE = Bike Lane; BLVD = Bike Boulevard; SCONN = Signed Connection) However, it does not seem, from this visual juxtaposition, that there is necessarily any correlation.

 In short, this was a preliminary exploration of the RIDE data in the context of the CivicApps data.
 RIDE's rating system needs some adjustment - at the moment, it is difficult to parse apart what *parts* of a ride went well in relation to specific city infrastructure qualities like road type or accident frequency.